 Chronic Tennis Elbow is associated with degenerative changes in the muscle tissues located at the epicondyle.
-Although for a long time this was thought to be related to inflammation from overuse, this is now known to be incorrect.
+Historically, chronic tennis elbow was related to inflammation from overuse.
+However, this is now known to be incorrect.

 Chronic Tennis Elbow is NOT due to INFLAMMATION!

-Testing of Chronic Tennis Elbow sufferers has shown no evidence of the chemicals normally associated with inflammation.
+Testing of Chronic Tennis Elbow sufferers has shown no evidence of the chemicals usually associated with inflammation.
 Instead, there is an increase in chemicals associated with pain transmission in the nerves.
-This is coupled with changes in the blood supply, and changes in the coordination of the muscles when using the hand and wrist.
+This toxic chemical mix is coupled with changes in the blood supply, and changes in the coordination of the muscles when using the hand and wrist.
 You also see degenerative changes in the extensor tendon, where the tendon structure starts to break down.

-There is also evidence that longstanding forearm muscle imbalances can distort your elbow joint position and result in chronic tennis elbow pain.
-This results in decreased ability to perform normal elbow activities and reducing elbow and grip strength.
+There is now evidence that longstanding forearm muscle imbalances can distort your elbow joint position and result in chronic tennis elbow pain.
+A muscle imbalance results in your decreased ability to perform normal elbow activities and reducing elbow and grip strength.

 How is Tennis Elbow Diagnosed?

-Your Tennis Elbow is clinically diagnosed by your physiotherapist or doctor.
-After listening to your injury history and using some confirmatory clinical tests a provisional diagnosis of tennis elbow can be made.
+Your physiotherapist or doctor clinically diagnoses your Tennis Elbow.
+After listening to your injury history and using some confirmatory clinical tests, they may determine a provisional diagnosis of tennis elbow.

 An ultrasound scan or MRI are the best tests to identify any tendon tears or inflammation.
 X-rays are of little diagnostic benefit.

-A significant percentage of tennis elbow sufferers may feel pain in the lateral elbow, but not actually be experiencing tennis elbow.
-There is a high incidence of lateral elbow pain that is referred to your elbow from a cervical spine (neck) injury.
+A significant percentage of tennis elbow sufferers may feel pain in the lateral elbow, but not be experiencing tennis elbow.
+There is a high incidence of lateral elbow pain referred to your elbow from a cervical spine (neck) injury.

 Your radial nerve may also have reduced neural mobility, which can cause symptoms similar to tennis elbow.

-It is extremely important to have your neck and upper limb neurodynamics assessed by an experienced physiotherapist to confirm or exclude any neck dysfunction or neural tension.
+It is imperative to assess your neck and upper limb neurodynamics.
+An experienced elbow physiotherapist will confirm or exclude any neck dysfunction or neural tension.
 Failure to do so will result in a lack of symptom improvement and the development of chronic tennis elbow pain syndrome.